 Average total meat supply per person measured in kilograms per year

-On the other hand, multiple studies have pointed out that Vegans tend to have a lower BMI as compared to vegetarians or non-vegetarians and are also more likely of losing weight by eating plant proteins which is low on fatty acids[3,6,7].
+On the other hand, multiple studies have pointed out that vegans tend to have a lower BMI as compared to vegetarians or non-vegetarians.
+They are also more likely of losing weight by eating plant proteins which is low on fatty acids[3,6,7].